-Anaplasmosis, a sickness caused by bacteria of the genus Anaplasmaisa, is a vector-borne disease primarily affecting domestic cattle.
+Anaplasmosis is a zoonotic tick-borne disease caused by bacteria of the genus Anaplasma that primarily affects domestic cattle.
 Anaplasma marginale, the species most commonly involved with infections in cattle, affects red blood cells resulting in severe anemia and sometimes death.
-Elk are susceptible to Anaplasma infection; however, serious clinical signs have not been recorded and there is little evidence suggesting elk are important carriers or reservoirs of the disease (Kuttler 1984; Zaugg et al. 1996).
-We found serological evidence of exposure to Anaplasmosis in 60% of female elk sampled in the northern Tobacco Root Mountains study area.
+Elk are susceptible to Anaplasma infection, however, serious clinical signs have not been recorded and there is little evidence suggesting elk are important carriers or reservoirs of the disease (Kuttler 1984; Zaugg et al. 1996).
+We found serological evidence of exposure to Anaplasma in 54% of female elk sampled in the Pioneer Mountains study area.
 The specific Anaplasma species the elk were exposed to are unknown because the test detects antibodies for multiple species.
 This pathogen is not expected to impact individual or herd health in elk.